UPCC Approves Three New Student Academic Policies

 Timely Academic Progress Toward a Degree

-Beginning in Fall 2023, students who wish to change or add a major after having earned 75 credit hours must receive approval from an advisor in their new major.
-We recommend that students who have earned 90 credit hours work with their advisor to develop a completion plan for their degree.
+Beginning in Fall 2023, students who wish to change or add a major after having earned 75 credit hours must receive approval from an academic success coach in their new major.
+We recommend that students who have earned 90 credit hours work with their academic success coach to develop a completion plan for their degree.
 The university reserves the right to award a degree to any undergraduate student who has completed their respective major degree requirements, even if they intend to continue attending classes at UCF.

 The new Timely Academic Toward a Degree Policy applies to all students.